nais/doc/addons/azure-ad.md

 # Azure AD Application

-{% hint style="danger" %}
+{% hint style="warning" %}
-Status: currently in open beta.

-Only available in _dev-gcp_
+This feature is available in all clusters, however only in [team namespaces](../clusters/team-namespaces.md) for on-premise clusters.
 {% endhint %}

 An accompanying Azure AD application can be automatically provisioned to your NAIS application.